How to Design In-Law Apartments for Aging Parents

-Even mature adults who are physically active today may require safety adjustments to their home in the future.
-Incorporating senior-friendly features into the building now can save expensive remodeling later.
+Remember, even mature adults who are physically active today may require safety adjustments to their home in the future.
+Incorporating senior-friendly features into the building now can save you from expensive remodeling later.

-TIP 1: This warning cannot be overemphasized: DO YOUR HOMEWORK.
-Before you plan anything, check with your local building permit department for zoning, restrictions, regulations, guidelines, and easements for accessory dwelling units (ADUs) in your area.
+Before you plan anything, check with your local building permit department for zoning, restrictions, regulations, guidelines, and easements for a residential backyard building in your area.

 Examine your property title for ADU constraints.
 Be sure your homeowners association does not prohibit or limit ADUs on your property.

 Choose an overall size for the in-law apartment, based on the senior’s needs, the space available on the property, and your building budget.